Sound The Deep Waters

 In Sound the Deep Waters, the Interactive Victorian flower language dictionary plays with this notion of subversive decor and helps shed light on language as a perceptual domain exploring how images and ideas intersect and experiments with how meaning is made and beliefs are constructed.

-Photos from the DLECTRICITY 2021, projected on the Detroit Institute of Arts.
+Photos and video from 2022 Canal Convergence in Scottsdale, Arizona and from the DLECTRICITY 2021, projected on the Detroit Institute of Arts.
 The floral imagery is derived from the Detroit Institute of Arts Collection and beyond.
-Photos by Josh Miller, drone photo by Nadir Ali.
+Photos by Josh Miller, video editing by Dave Meyers, Dlectricity drone photo by Nadir Ali.